 Does my registration grant consent for whole body donation?

 Registering as an organ and tissue donor does not grant permission for your whole body to be donated to a medical school or other whole body donation program.
 If whole body donation is to occur and the decedent is on the registry, the decedent will be first a tissue and then research donor.
 Families often choose whole body donation or research as options to help afford funeral services, as cremation and return of the ashes is free.

 Can I specify which organs and tissues I donate?

-You may opt out of donating specific organs and/or tissue or donating for medical research while registering online at www.DonateLifeColorado.org or www.DonateLifeWyoming.org.
+It’s easy to answer this one from our frequently asked questions.
+Yes, you may opt out of donating specific organs and/or tissue or donating for medical research while registering online at www.DonateLifeColorado.org or www.DonateLifeWyoming.org.
 Simply state your wishes under the “Any Additional Comments” section located at the end of the online registration form.
 In addition, you can specify that your donated tissue must be used for life-saving or reconstructive purposes only; distributed only to non-profit organizations; or distributed only in the United States.